The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 listPopulations

-Lists the authenticated user's saved population filters.
-The response is keyed by population_key.
+Lists the authenticated user's saved populations.
+Responses are keyed by population_key.

 Use it when: